Modi1987/KST-Kuka-Sunrise-Toolbox/README.md

   }

-# Videos pertaining to the toolbox:
+# Videos demonstrators for the toolbox:

 1- Real time conotrol of KUKA iiwa using a game controller: https://youtu.be/8Tp4HIdlK00